Corporate residence is determined by the place of incorporation of any given company.

 Rules on effective place of management are in place (see below).

 Permanent establishment (PE)

 The Colombian internal legislation incorporates the concept of PE.
-This concept follows the Organisation for Economic Co-operation and Development (OECD) criteria and means a fixed place of business through which an entity carries out its activity, whether partially or totally.
+This concept follows the OECD criteria and means a fixed place of business through which an entity carries out its activity, whether partially or totally.

 A PE will also be incorporated when a person (other than an independent agent) has the capacity to conclude contracts on behalf of the foreign entity, except for preparatory and auxiliary activities.